-I suppose that kings are a little bit out of date, but many of us who have grown up in recent times remember, especially as a child, the tales of the kings, and King Arthur and all these wonderful people.
+I suppose that kings are a little bit out of date.
+But any of us who have grown up in recent times remember, especially as a child, the tales of the kings and King Arthur and all these wonderful people.

-Today, kings are merely a figurehead.
-A sign of a national loyalty, a reminder of history, but they serve a different purpose today.
+Today, kings are merely a figurehead, a sign of a national loyalty, a reminder of history.
+They serve a different purpose today.

 So when we celebrate the Feast of Christ the King, we’re celebrating the kings of the olden days.

 Kings at that time were given ultimate sovereignty, ultimate authority over people.
 What they said went.
-And if the fate of a man in front of a king was to beg for life over death, so great was their strength and power — and power.
-To be a king was to be powerful.
+And if the fate of a man in front of a king was to beg for life over death, so great was their strength and power.
+And power — to be a king was to be powerful.